Revolutionizing America’s Future by Unlocking Earth’s Greatest Treasures

 As a keystone of modern innovation, aluminum is set to drive the future with limitless possibilities.

-The outdated process of aluminum production is a century-old nightmare, ranking as one of the most harmful and energy-intensive industrial activities on the planet.
+The outdated process of aluminum production is a century-old nightmare, ranking among the most harmful and energy-intensive industrial activities on the planet.

 Caroline Reily, Co-Founder & CEO